 Inspired by Chinese paper folding techniques, these pieces unfold like a fan into their 3D form with simple snap fasteners.
 Each of the pieces comes with it's own individually made custom hat box.
 A 58 cm diameter coolie will pack into a box just 5cm deep, and a satin hairband folds into a box just slightly larger than a ring box.

 Simple to store and timeless in form, these headpieces make beautiful and practical pieces that belong in any fashionable wardrobe.

-Each piece in this range of unfolding hats (available from our SS16 collection) is made in our London Studio from up to 46 precision laser cut pieces of French Satin that are sewn together individually in a process that takes up to 2 days per piece.
+Each piece is made from up to 46 precision laser cut pieces of French Satin that are sewn together individually in a process that takes up to 2 days per piece.

 To wear your unfolding hat, hairband or headpiece, simply untie your bespoke box (laser cut and put together by hand in our studio) and remove your 'flat-packed' hat.
 The snap fasteners are stitched onto wooden inlays with the hat structure (as seen in the image below) and these can be popped together to securely hold the piece in its 3D form.

 Then pull the piece over your head so the elastic is sitting around your neck and the satin piece is in front of you (like a pendant).
 Pull out any hair trapped under the elastic - this will hide the elastic under your hair while wearing the piece.
 Then you pull the satin headpiece over your face, careful to avoid make-up, and position it on your head in the position that is most comfortable and flattering for you.
 We generally find that most people suit the hat being worn off to one side - traditionally this would be on the right hand side from the wearer's perspective so that your headwear does not impact on your partner who would walk to your left.